BIMCO's position on "Biofouling management" has been approved by the BIMCO Board of Directors.

 An industry group led by BIMCO has initiated the development of an underwater cleaning standard to enable and increase the quality and safety of underwater cleaning.
 It will ensure that underwater cleaning can be carried out in an efficient and environmentally sustainable way, for example, the collection of debris.

-- A voluntary ship-specific management approach that requires the use of appropriate coatings and recognised hull cleaning practices is the best option for both ships and the environment.
+- A voluntary ship-specific management approach that requires the use of appropriate coatings and recognised hull and propeller cleaning practices is the best option for both ships and the environment.

-- Shipowners have a natural incentive to avoid fouling on ships’ hulls, so a voluntary ship specific management approach using IMO’s guidelines on ships’ biofouling is sufficient.
+- Shipowners should have an incentive to avoid fouling on ships’ hulls and propellers, so a voluntary ship specific management approach using IMO’s guidelines on ships’ biofouling is sufficient.

 - BIMCO does not support unilateral initiatives to legislate on biofouling, as they open up for potentially discriminatory and impractical regulations for the industry.